LynMoe/nya-exif/README_en.md

 - [x] Supports JPEG and PNG as well as mainstream RAW formats from major camera manufacturers
 - [x] Multi-platform support
 - [x] Supports GCJ-02 and WGS-84 coordinate systems (defaults to GCJ-02)
+- [x] Automatically detects location data and converts it to the corresponding coordinate system
+- [x] Multi-threaded processing

 ## DEMO